 Ezequiel Heffes

-Ezequiel Heffes is the Director of Watchlist on Children and Armed Conflict in New York.
-Prior to joining Watchlist, Ezequiel worked for Geneva Call as a Senior Policy and Legal Advisor and for the ICRC in various operational positions in Colombia, Afghanistan and the Democratic Republic of the Congo.
+Ezequiel Heffes' research focuses on international law and non-State actors.
+He was the Director of Watchlist on Children and Armed Conflict in New York.
+Ezequiel also worked for Geneva Call as a Senior Policy and Legal Advisor and for the ICRC in various operational positions in Colombia, Afghanistan and the Democratic Republic of the Congo.
 He holds a PhD from the University of Leiden, an LLM in IHL and Human Rights from the Geneva Academy, and a law degree from the University of Buenos Aires School of Law.
 He has widely published on different international law issues.
 Ezequiel is the author of Detention by Non-State Armed Groups under International Law (Cambridge University Press, 2022) and the co-editor of International Humanitarian Law and Non-State Actors.
-Debates, Law and Practice (Springer/Asser Press, 2020).
+Debates, Law and Practice (Springer/Asser Press, 2020) and of Armed Groups and International Law.
+In the Shadowland of Legality and Illegality (Edward Elgar, 2023).

 Beyond Compliance Symposium: Armed Groups, Compliance and International Law.
 There is more than meets the eye